-Vancouver has some of the trickiest winters since we experience rapid changes in temperature which can cause some trouble with our homes, especially with the roofs over our heads.
-When the temperatures dip below freezing and ice and snow build up on your roof, it cause plenty of damage which will be expensive to fix.
+Vancouver has some of the trickiest winters since we experience rapid changes in temperature.
+Which can cause some trouble with our homes, especially with the roofs over our heads.
+When the temperatures dip below freezing and ice and snow build up on your roof, it cause plenty of damage.
+Which will be expensive to fix.
 Let’s see below How To Prevent Ice Dams and Damage.

 Here are some tips to help prevent ice and snow buildup from causing major problems.

 Prevent Ice Dams and Snow Build Up

 Roofs are of course built to withstand a certain amount of weight.
 But if snow builds up and becomes too heavy your roof can collapse.
 Although this isn’t common in Vancouver, we do have bad snow storms every couple of years.
 If this is the case, you need to keep an eye on your roof and clear it once the storm has passed.
 A good general rule is that you never want more than a foot of snow on your roof at any one time.
 You can clear snow yourself with a rake or a shovel or call us at Cambie Roofing and we can take care of it for you.